Chapter 48

 “No—getting out,” said Vicki, frowning at the too-close P.J. as he sat raptly watching Joss’s p‑r‑o‑t‑r‑a‑c‑t‑e‑d progress toward the front porch.

 “Sec,” went Avery, bandy-legging out of the car and over to catch Joss under her unprepared elbow (interrupting the Randy Newman song with an audible “Yeep!”) and boost her bodily up the porch steps; then loping back to sweep the Caddy away down Jupiter Street with a thrown-out-at-home-from-deep-center-field gesture.
-And all this done in a corduroy blazer, Avery having shrugged off the coat that Vicki flung back over his shoulders while he extracted her from the Boss and propelled her up to the porch.
+And all this done in a corduroy blazer, Avery having shrugged off the coat that Vicki flung back over his shoulders while he extracted her from the Boss and propelled her to the porch.

 “Put it on!
 You’ll catch your death!”